About

 -

-Live performances and presentations by Walking Tall Jamaica and collaborating cultural groups including Gwarra Cherry African Kumina Group, RSI Steel, the Charles Town Maroons, Kaya Jonkonnu among others!
+Live performances and presentations by Walking Tall Jamaica and collaborating cultural groups including Gwarra Cherry African Kumina Group, RSI Steel, the Charles Town Maroons, among others!

-This year’s showcase is being presented in alignment with the 50th Annual Caribbean Studies Association Conference, which convenes in Jamaica and brings together scholars, artists, cultural practitioners, and members of the Caribbean diaspora from across the region and internationally.
+This year’s showcase is being presented in alignment with the 50th Annual Caribbean Studies Association Conference.

 Simone Harris